|

 prickles.
 Leaves on lower parts measure 5-20cm long, are irregularly

-pinnately cut from the middle to deep and have many prickles on the
+pinnately cut from the middle to deep, and have many prickles on the

 margins.
-Flower heads, red-purple, 2-2.5cm in diameter, set
+Flower heads, red-purple, 2-2.5cm in diameter, are set a

-or hemispheric,1.7-2.7cm in width; involucral bracts line up in 7-8
+hemispheric,1.7-2.7cm in width; involucral bracts line up in 7-8

 rows, and outer and middle ones bend back.
 Bloom time: May-July. |